Madhav Kumar Nepal: Personal life

 He is married to Gayatri Acharya.
 He has a son and a daughter, Saurav and Suman Nepal.
 There have been widespread rumorous claims that he adopted Christianity as his new faith and has been promoting conversion of Hindus to Christianity.
-However, he publicly and categorically denied any link with Christianity or having any role in expanding the activity of Christian Missionary in his country.
+However, he publicly and categorically denied any link with Christianity or having any role in expanding the activity of Christian missionaries in his country.

+Patanjali land-scam case (2025)

+In June 2025, Nepal’s anti-corruption agency, the Commission for the Investigation of Abuse of Authority (CIAA), filed a corruption case against former Prime Minister Madhav Kumar Nepal and 92 others for approving illegal land acquisition by Patanjali Yogpeeth Nepal.

+The CIAA accused Nepal’s Cabinet of unlawfully approving 815 ropani of land in Kavrepalanchok to Patanjali during his tenure in 2010, exceeding legal limits, and later enabling commercial resale at inflated prices.
+The alleged scam caused a loss of over NPR 185 million to the state.

+National and international media widely reported on the case.
+Indian outlets like *The Indian Express* and *ANI News* also covered the charges filed at Nepal’s Special Court in Kathmandu.

+Nepal has denied any wrongdoing and termed the charges politically motivated.
+Patanjali Yogpeeth and his party, CPN (Unified Socialist), also released statements defending the legality of the land transaction.

 Electoral history

 2022 legislative elections

-Nepal is again contesting election from Rautahat.
-He's facing Ajay Kumar Gupta of CPN(UML) who recently lost as mayor of Gaur Municipality in the 2022 Nepalese local elections.
+Nepal contested in 2022 election from Rautahat.
+He faced Ajay Kumar Gupta of CPN(UML) who previously lost as mayor of Gaur Municipality in the 2022 Nepalese local elections.